• Corporate retail Account

 • Great organisational skills and attention to detail

-You will need to have 4+ years experience with corporate and retail branding and a strong portfolio of commercial work, with the ability to follow style guides when required.
+You will need to have 4+ years’ experience with retail branding and a strong portfolio of commercial work, with the ability to follow style guides when required.
 This is an inhouse role where you will be supporting the account service team, providing creative services and demonstrating strong client service skills, with the ability to work to tight deadlines in this busy studio.

 As an intermediate designer, you’ll be responsible for producing quality design and artwork including trade catalogues, flyers, press ads, EDMs and web banners.